oliverkwebb/oliverkwebb.github.io/content/articles/pracstro.md

 ![A Venn Diagram of Astronomy Tools](/graph/astro-tools-venn.png)

-# How easy is it to make something like that?
+# How Easy Is It to Make Something like That?

 Let's lessen the scope for a moment, to… lets say moon phases.
 Which I couldn't find a straightforward way to get info about without revving up an awk interpreter to strip out text from other things, using inaccurate approximations, or curling information from the internet.